 It is said he first killed a man when he was 13 and by the time he was 29, he killed 60 men and he went on to travel.

 Musashi was not killed in combat, but he died of what is believed to be thoracic cancer in 1645.

 He died peacefully seven days after finishing the text Dokkodo (“The Way of Walking Alone”, or “The Way of Self-Reliance”) which teachings are pretty much like that of Zen.

 It was dedicated to his disciple Terao Magonojo along with The Book of Five Rings.
 Musashi’s ascetic view of life is expressed here.

 Social Condition when The Book of 5 Rings Was Written

 The time Musashi was born in an upheaval and after he’d grown, he lived in the time there’s no more civil wars.

 Musashi fought in the Battle of Sekigahara in 1600 and in 1603 Ieyasu Tokugawa began Tokugawa shogunate.

 Samurai, Ronin (independent samurai) like Musashi had to train themselves to be employed to survive.

-Therefore he traveled and have had numerous duels.
-Musashi believed that younger generation had to train themselves to be prepared to coming conflict as a samurai or any difficulties one could encounter in any professions.
+Therefore, he traveled and have had numerous duels.
+Musashi believed that the younger generation had to train themselves to be prepared for the coming conflict as a samurai or any difficulties one could encounter in any professions.